paezha/University-AI-Panel/README.md

-All in all, the evidence suggests that, as fresh data for training future GenAIs dries up, the performance of these machines may not improve drastically from what we have seen so far, that is, flashy results that bear no relationship to the truth, being in fact amoral bullshit-producing machines[^44].
+All in all, the evidence suggests that, as fresh data for training future GenAIs dries up, the performance of these machines may not improve drastically from what we have seen so far, that is, flashy results that bear no relationship to the truth, being in fact the output of bullshit-producing machines[^44].
 In fact, the performance may begin to deteriorate as the output of GenAIs begins to be used to train other GenAIs.
 This effect could easily be compounded if, as is likely the case, human-generated content is exhausted, and/or is overwhelmed by GenAI content, and/or is corrupted by purposefully bad data supplied by